golanlevin/60-212/lectures/pink-trombone/README.md

 ## Discussion and References

 The human voice can be understood not only as a vehicle for spoken language, but also as an expressive instrument capable of abstraction.
-Synthetic abstract speech—nonsense vocalizations that retain the affective contours of speaking—shows up across a wide spectrum of cultural forms: from [**scat singing**](https://www.youtube.com/watch?v=jYmVExuuoFc&t=58s) and [**glossolalia**](https://www.youtube.com/watch?v=uf3kR6gZC0A), to cartoon voices like the [**Minions**](https://www.youtube.com/watch?v=S0CLA2bUB4o) or the [**adults in Peanuts**](https://www.youtube.com/watch?v=_8_HsEKlr6A).
+Asemic and abstract speech—nonsense vocalizations that retain the affective contours of speaking—shows up across a wide spectrum of cultural forms: from [**scat singing**](https://www.youtube.com/watch?v=jYmVExuuoFc&t=58s) and [**glossolalia**](https://www.youtube.com/watch?v=uf3kR6gZC0A), to cartoon voices like the [**Minions**](https://www.youtube.com/watch?v=S0CLA2bUB4o) or the [**adults in Peanuts**](https://www.youtube.com/watch?v=_8_HsEKlr6A).
 These vocalizations are expressive without being linguistic: evoking mood, gesture, and personality without relying on recognizable words.
-Constructed speech-song in games and interactive apps like [**Animalese**](https://www.youtube.com/watch?v=3HoDZVK3J24), [**Simlish**](https://www.youtube.com/shorts/EmK_fFAFZTA), or [**Bebot**](https://www.youtube.com/watch?v=JTlsu296ed8) make clear that even in software, asemic, computationally constructed speech-like sounds can conjure the illusion of communication through rhythm, inflection, and timbre alone.
+Synthetic speech-song in games and interactive apps like [**Animalese**](https://www.youtube.com/watch?v=3HoDZVK3J24), [**Simlish**](https://www.youtube.com/shorts/EmK_fFAFZTA), or [**Bebot**](https://www.youtube.com/watch?v=JTlsu296ed8) make clear that even in software, computationally constructed speech-like sounds can conjure the illusion of communication through rhythm, inflection, and timbre alone.

 ![abstract_speech_cartoons.jpg](img/abstract_speech_cartoons.jpg)

-Depending on the shape of the vocal tract, the buzzing source signal from the vocal cords is filtered by these formants to produce different vowels.
+Depending on the shape of the vocal tract, the buzzing source signal from the vocal cords is filtered to produce different vowels.
 Thus one approach to vocal sound synthesis is to create a simulated vocal tract, and use that shape as a resonant filter for a vibrating sound.
-You can see this in the SF Exporatorium's "Vocal Vowels" exhibit; in 3D-printed vocal tracts created by Takayuki Arai ([**here**](https://www.youtube.com/watch?v=0LxiA5CFOzg) and [**here**](https://www.youtube.com/watch?v=DyQ96oerZEs&t=135s)); and in the disturbing [**vocal robot**](https://www.youtube.com/watch?v=ocpWpPkxxos) from Kagawa University.
+You can see this in precisely shaped duck calls of the SF Exporatorium's "Vocal Vowels" exhibit; in 3D-printed vocal tracts created by Takayuki Arai ([**here**](https://www.youtube.com/watch?v=0LxiA5CFOzg) and [**here**](https://www.youtube.com/watch?v=DyQ96oerZEs&t=135s)); and in a disturbing [**vocal robot**](https://www.youtube.com/watch?v=ocpWpPkxxos) from Kagawa University.

 ![physical_vocal_tracts.jpg](img/physical_vocal_tracts.jpg)

 *Formants* are the resonant frequencies of the vocal tract that define the acoustic qualities of different vowel sounds.
-The *vowel trapezoid* is a conceptual map that organizes vowels based on the relative positions of the first two formants (called F1 and F2), which shift according to tongue height and frontness.
+These frequency regions shift according to tongue height and frontness—independently of the pitch of the vocal cords—which makes it possible to sing different vowels for the same note.
+Although the vocal tract has many resonant frequencies, the first two formants, F1 and F2, account for the vast majority of vowel identity — typically estimated at around 80–90% of the perceptual information required to distinguish vowels in most languages.
+The *vowel trapezoid* is a conceptual map that organizes vowels based on the relative positions of these two dimensions.
 You can explore the vowel trapezoid in this [**interactive IPA vowel browser**](https://www.ipachart.com/).

 ![formants_and_vowels.png](img/formants_and_vowels.png)